 (click on the link for more information)

-Click to view a pictorial about our amazing adventure in Costa Rica where we invited to teach
+Click to view a pictorial about our amazing adventure in Costa Rica where we were invited to teach

 Shoes are most "necessary" for hooves that have been damaged by shoes.
 Their use is archaic and steeped in an ignorant tradition that arose out of extreme selfishness.
 We have known this for at least 200 years now.
 The responsibility for our horses is coming to rightly rest with each of US now.
 If you choose to allow someone else to think for you and dictate tradition to your horses, YOU are the one responsible for the unsoundness in your horses.
 Empower yourself with what horses need to be sound--refuse to be victimized by tradition--move in to your happiness with your happy horses.
 Tomas G. Teskey, DVM